singhhitendra337/linux_the_final_boss/Day_01/notes_and_exercises.md

 - **Task:** Run `uname -r` to check the kernel version on either instance.
 Compare it to the latest stable version on kernel.org.
 Why might cloud providers like AWS use older kernels?
 - **Hint:** Consider stability, compatibility with cloud tools, and enterprise support.

-### Learn in public:
-- Share your daily learnings publicly on social media (X, LinkedIn, etc.) using hashtags #linuxthefinalboss and #getfitwithsagar.
-This helps you get noticed by recruiters and builds your professional brand.

 ### Solutions
 1. **Command-Line Basics:**
    - `pwd` shows your current location in the file system.